-Kimberly is an associate in Hausfeld’s New York office.
 Kimberly was drawn to Hausfeld because of its elite position as a litigation firm tackling complex legal issues around the world, and its longstanding commitment to the public good.
-Kimberly is working on several cases, including In re: Blue Cross Blue Shield Antitrust Litigation, In re: Arby’s Data Breach Litigation, and In re: American Express Anti-Steering Rules Antitrust Litigation.
+Kimberly’s practice focuses on antitrust litigation, deceptive business practices, consumer protection, civil and human rights, and environmental threats.

 Following law school, Kimberly clerked for Chief Justice F. Michael Kruse of the High Court of American Samoa and Chief Judge Julie Manning of the United States Bankruptcy Court for the District of Connecticut.
 Through her respective clerkships, Kimberly gained experience in trial and appellate civil and criminal cases and bankruptcy cases, working on a wide variety of legal issues.